ptrandpxq/MLP_Pruning_TensorFlow/README.md

 This is a repository for network pruning. very simple~

-For those who want to learn how to make a very simple neural network and how to prune the parameters of the model.
+For those who want to learn how to make a simple neural network and how to prune the parameters of the model.

 ## Enviorment
 TensorFlow 1.15